anhnguyendepocen/computing-basics/README.md

 Thanks to the following people who have contributed to this resource (in no particular order):

-Wilson S. Waldrop, Doug Hayman, Eric Kool-Brown, Thayer York, Travis Mitchell
+Wilson Waldrop, Doug Hayman, Eric Kool-Brown, Thayer York, Travis Mitchell, Chance Reschke

 ## License